Downward transference of mice and universality of local core models

 \begin{corollary} Assume that in $\mbfV$, there is no proper class inner model with a Woodin cardinal.
-Let $R$ be a proper class extender model that is fully iterable and $A_0$-thick, and let $F$ be an $R$-extender such that $\ult(R,F)$ is well-founded.
+Let $R$ be a proper class extender model that is fully iterable and such that $\Omega$ is $A_0$-thick in $R$, and let $F$ be an $R$-extender such that $\ult(R,F)$ is well-founded.
 Denote the transitive collapse of $\ult(R,F)$ by $R'$.
 Then $R'$ is fully iterable. \end{corollary}

 \begin{proof} By Corollary~\ref{cmt:c1} and the discussion immediately following, $R'$ is normally iterable with respect to class-sized normal iteration trees.
 It follows that there is an extender model $R^*$ that is a common normal iterate of both $R$ and $R'$.
-Since $R$ is thick, the corresponding normal iteration tree on $R'$ does not involve any truncation on its main branch, and there is an iteration map $\pi:R'\to R^*$ that is fully elementary.
+Since $\Omega$ is $A_0$-thick in $R$, the corresponding normal iteration tree on $R'$ does not involve any truncation on its main branch, and there is an iteration map $\pi:R'\to R^*$ that is fully elementary.
 Now $R^*$ is fully iterable, as it is an iterate of $R$.
 The existence of $\pi$ then guarantees that $R'$ is fully iterable as well. \end{proof}